 In this first Work in Progress podcast of the new year, we share with you some of the findings of our WorkingNation American Workers Survey.
 And in our discussion, we take a closer look at what might happen to the workforce if we don’t address the concerns of workers and employers.

-My guests are Art Bilger, who founded WorkingNation nearly five years ago with the mission of creating nationwide aware of the escalating changes in the workforce and their impact on workers, and Frank Luntz, well-known pollster and the president of FIL Incorporated, which conducted the poll on our behalf.
+My guests are Art Bilger, who founded WorkingNation nearly five years ago with the mission of creating nationwide aware of the escalating changes in the workforce and their impact on workers, and Frank Luntz, the president of FIL Incorporated, which conducted the poll on our behalf.

 The American Worker and the American Dream